gchq/gaffer-doc/docs/administration-guide/aggregation/ingest-example.md

 demonstrate the aggregation in practice:

 !!! note
-    The dates here are in milliseconds since the Unix Epoch due to how Jackson serialises `java.util.Date` types.
+    The dates in the JSON are in milliseconds since Unix Epoch instead of a typical format like `dd/mm/yyyy` due to how Jackson serialises `java.util.Date` types.

 ```json
 {